-Set forth below is the biographical information regarding our current executive officers, other than Mr. Mussallem, whose biographical information is set forth under "Proposal 1 - Election of Directors - Director Nominees" above.
+Set forth below is the biographical information regarding our current executive officers, other than Mr. Mussallem, whose biographical information is set forth under "Proposal 1-Election of Directors-Director Nominees" above.
 None of the executive officers has any family relationship with any other executive officer or any of our directors.

-Donald E. Bobo, Jr., age 56.
+Donald E. Bobo, Jr., age 57.
 Mr. Bobo has been Corporate Vice President since 2007 and is responsible for Edwards' corporate strategy and corporate development functions.
 In addition, Mr. Bobo has executive responsibility for the Company's disease awareness and heart failure initiatives, as well as the healthcare solutions and commercial services team.
-Mr. Bobo has more than 30 years of experience in the medical products and healthcare industry and has served in various operating roles at Edwards, including most recently, the leadership of the Company's transcatheter mitral and tricuspid therapies organization and the global heart valve therapy business and global valve manufacturing operations.
+Mr. Bobo has more than 30 years of experience in the medical products and healthcare industry and has served in various operating roles at Edwards, including most recently, the leadership of the Company's transcatheter mitral and tricuspid therapies organization, the global heart valve therapy business and global valve manufacturing operations.
 Prior to joining Edwards in 1995, Mr. Bobo held a variety of roles with increasing levels of responsibility with American Hospital Supply and Baxter Healthcare Corporation.
-Mr. Bobo has served on the Board of Innerspace Neuro Solutions Inc. since 2013.
-He has served on the Board and Executive Committee of the California Life Sciences Association since 2015 and as its Chairman of the Board since May 2017.
+He has served on the Board and Executive Committee of the California Life Sciences Association since 2015 and served as its Chairman of the Board from May 2017 to May 2018.